Frequently asked questions about health insurance

 For 2021, Cigna expanded its coverage area again, adding Leon, Lake, Seminole, Orange, Osceola, Broward, Indian River, Martin, and St. Lucie counties to its Florida service area.

 For 2021, average premiums increased by 3.1% in Florida’s individual market.
+And average rates were flat (ie, a 0% change) for 2020, although there was variation from one insurer to another.

 Although the Sunshine State has not embraced the Affordable Care Act from a legislative standpoint, the healthcare reform law has had some positive impacts there.